 Don't worry too much about game types.
 You'll find complicated classification systems in books and on the internet, but these aren't necessary and can be distracting.
 We just classify games as either sequencing, grouping or a mixture of the two types.

 The LSAT is hard.
 There’s no getting around that.
 But it is a learnable test.
-You can study for the LSAT and improve in a pretty dramatic way.
+If you know how to prepare for the LSAT, you can study for the LSAT and improve in a pretty dramatic way.
 Study hard and study right, and you will get better at the LSAT.
 There are three things you need to do to get a great LSAT score.

-The LSAT is a test of reading and logic.
+The LSAT is a test of grammar and logic.
 Read that again.
-If you get good at reading and logic, you get good at the LSAT.
+If you get good at grammar and logic, you get good at the LSAT.

-Reading?
+Grammar?
 Yes, really.
-Reading.
-The language used in the LSAT is confusing, yet precise.
+Grammar.
+Grammar is the law of language.
+The language used in the LSAT is intentionally confusing, yet precise.
 The LSAT tests your ability to parse and decipher complicated sentences.
-Sentences with words you never heard of, triple negatives, and clauses within clauses.
+Sentences with triple negatives, referential phrases, and clauses within clauses.

-Let this sentence be a warning if you never thought that lack of grammar understanding impacts how many students do on the LSAT in a negative manner and you don’t find yourself seeing that it’s not unclear from this sentence that it actually has such an effect.
+Let this sentence be a warning if you never thought that a lack of grammar analysis abilities impacts how many students do on the LSAT in a negative manner or if you don’t find yourself seeing that it’s not unclear from this sentence that it actually has such an effect.

 After reading, you need logic.
 Once you actually understand what the questions and answers say, you have to understand how the logic plays out.
 Concepts like validity, conditional statements, and premises should be near and dear to your heart.

 How do you get good at logic?
 For starters, try to take courses like Introduction to Logic, or Formal Logic in undergrad.
 But really, a good LSAT prep course will teach you all the logic you need for the LSAT.
 If they don’t teach you logic, then they’re robbing you blind.